severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

   had very limited need (and opportunity) to tell someone else the story of their daily lives in a rich and detailed manner -- something that is however expected from them when seeking asylum.
+- Besides, asylum seekers are usually constantly requested to prove and demonstrate how genuine their story is, having to re-tell over and over again the same (often traumatic) recount of their journey.
+Compound with stress and exhaustion, this often lead to small inconsistencies in the narration, that might be picked up to dismiss whole cases.
+In these situations, the balance of powers is gravely titled in favour of the law enforcement agencies, with little options for appeal.
+- the Refugee Convention is about assessing vulnerability of children if they were to return to their home country.
+As such most of the interviews while requesting asylum are about assessing/measuring weaknesses/vulnerabilities of children, instead of their strength/resilience while they travelled the world.
+  This creates an additional trauma, compounded by the need to explain multiple times these weaknesses over the course of the asylum seeking process.

 ### What changes do you expect to see as result of your proposed work?

 *3500 characters including spaces*

 - the primary purpose of the project is to provide direct **support to the refugee children in their journey towards being granted asylum**.
 - we want to achieve this by empowering the children: supporting them in building the story of their life and journey, and helping them in becoming the **confident and genuine storytellers** they need to be when narrating their story to institutions and government officers.
-- by telling her/his story to the robot, the robot will also create a **digital record** of the journey, privately and securely stored in the robot, but available to the child as a future evidence, testimony of her/his life experience.
+- by telling her/his story to the robot, the robot will also create a **digital record** of the journey, privately and securely stored, but available to the child as a future evidence, testimony of her/his life experience.
+- By creating and providing the refugees a durable, secure and tamper-proof digital record of their lives, we aim at shifting the power to the asylum
+  seekers: they will have *one*, *opposable* multi-media record that they can replay at will.
+- also, positive impact on **mental health**, at two levels: alleviate some of the stress of the asylum seeking process (the digital record as an trustworthy anchor); the peaceful, non-judgmental, culturally-sensitive interaction with the robot as a source of comfort.
 - refugee children are asked to fit in a new identity, matching local norms/expectation, at the cost of the previous, original identity.
-This is a source of suffering: importance of *securing identity*, as done by some schools (example of school inviting parents of diverse background to come and cook home dishes at school, with different background every week).
+This is a source of suffering: importance of **securing identity**, as done by some schools (example of school inviting parents of diverse background to come and cook home dishes at school, with different background every week).
 Using carefully designed multi-modal interaction, the robot will invite the child to